 Most awards are for private lessons, but a few are for workshops, summer camps, and travel to cultural events and centers.
 Some schools get funds for establishing or supporting special ensembles and workshops.
 We feel that in addition to helping students become better musicians, these awards also strengthen music programs in the schools and provide support for the great private music teachers who are helping our youth.

-The all-volunteer band turns over all its net revenues from gigs and benefit performances to the Fund.
-We also raise funds from the donations by individuals inspired by our mission.
+Green Mountain Swing is an all-volunteer band.
+All of our net revenues from gigs and all proceeds from our annual benefit dance support the Scholarship Fund.
+We also raise funds from donations by individuals and organizations inspired by our mission.
 The Green Mountain Swing Scholarship Fund is a 501(c)(3) non-profit organization.
 All donations are tax deductible.

 Fred Abraham, Administrator, GMS Scholarship Fund 1396 Gregg Hill Road Waterbury Center, VT 05677